skillrepos/ccode/labs.md

 - Manual mode (config value `default`) with a permission prompt for every action
 - Plan mode for complex task planning
 - Accept-edits and bypass modes, and when each is appropriate
+- **Deny rules vs. conversation:** a boundary you type in chat lives in the transcript and can be compacted away; a `/permissions` deny rule is configuration and holds in every mode, bypass included
+- Why headless runs (`claude -p`) still start in manual mode

 ---